The Things That Quietly Became "Non-Negotiable" As You Got Older

 Summary

 Over time, certain things stop being flexible without any formal decision.
 Sleep, peace, boundaries, and energy quietly become non-negotiable.
-This piece explores the small shifts that happen as experience reshapes priorities.
+This reflection explores the small shifts that happen as experience reshapes priorities.

 You don't remember choosing them—they just happened